bootlabstech/terraform-google-folder/README.md

 ### Prerequisites
 #### IAM Permissions
-Please ensure the below IAM permissions are in place to create this GCS bucket.
+Please ensure the below IAM permissions are in place to create this google folder.

 ```
 roles/resourcemanager.folderCreator